 Below you will find frequently asked questions about the exhibition.

-Do I need to reserve a ticket to visit the exhibition?
+How can I reserve a ticket to visit the exhibition?

 How long will it take to see the exhibition?

-We recommend between 45 and 60 minutes, although you can stay as long as you like.
-Please note the building closes at 20.00.
+We recommend a minimum of 50-60 minutes, although you can stay as long as you like (until closing time).

 Is the exhibition accessible to people with reduced mobility?

-Yes, Centro Sefarad-Israel has access for people with reduced mobility, so the exhibition is fully accessible.
+Yes, the premises have access for people with reduced mobility, so the exhibition is fully accessible.

 Can I take photographs during my visit to Seeing Auschwitz?

 Yes, the use of mobile phones and cameras is allowed.
 However, flash photography and the use of tripods, selfie sticks and other devices that can obstruct the movement and visibility of other visitors are not allowed.
 If you take photographs, please respect the memory of the victims and share your experience on social media, tagging us and using the official hashtag for the exhibition (#SeeingAuschwitz).

 How long will the exhibition be in London?